-In May 2014, the IASB issued the final version of IFRS 15 Revenue from Contracts with Customers.
+In May 2014, the IASB issued the final version of IFRS 15, Revenue from Contracts with Customers.
 IFRS 15 supersedes IAS 18 Revenue, IAS 11 Construction Contracts and all prior guidance, and provides a more structured approach to measuring and recognizing revenue.
-Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange of transferring goods or services.
-The Trust will be required to adopt IFRS 15 for annual periods beginning on or after January 1, 2017, with early application permitted.
-The Trust is in process of assessing the impact of the adoption of the standard on the financial position, results of operations and cash flows.
+IFRS 15 establishes a new five-step model that will apply to revenue arising from contracts with customers.
+Under IFRS 15, revenue is recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods or services.

+The new revenue standard is applicable to all entities and will supersede all current revenue recognition requirements under IFRS.
+Either a full or modified retrospective application is required for annual periods beginning on or after January 1, 2018, with early adoption permitted.
+The Trust is in the process of assessing the impact of IFRS 15 on its financial statements and plans to adopt the new standard on the required effective date.